Richard Stanley Hawks Moody: World War I

-Military Knight of Windsor and Historian
+Military Knight of Windsor and Military Historian

-Moody lost his brother, Henry de Clervaux Moody, in the Second Boer War in 1900 and his only son, Thomas Lewis Vyvian Moody, in the World War I in 1918.
-Moody was appointed an honorary Colonel of the Buffs (East Kent Regiment) and a Military Knight of Windsor in 1919.
-He was a member of the Naval and Military Club.
+Moody lost his brother, Henry de Clervaux Moody, in the Second Boer War in 1900, and his only son, Thomas Lewis Vyvian Moody, in the World War I in 1918.
+Moody was appointed an honorary Colonel of the Buffs (East Kent Regiment) and a Military Knight of Windsor on 22 April 1921.
+He was a member of the Naval and Military Club, and lived at Cullompton, Devon.

 Moody, at the request of The Buffs, wrote The Historical Records of The Buffs (East Kent Regiment), 3rd Regiment of Foot, 1914–1919, which was published during 1923.
 He during 1922 gave the first copy of the book to the Royal Library, Windsor.

 Moody died on 11 March 1930 at Windsor Castle.
-He is buried at All Saints' Churchyard in Monkland, Herefordshire, where at Plot 62 there is a memorial to him, and to his sister, Gertrude, and to his son, Thomas Lewis Vyvian Moody.
+His funeral at Windsor involved a guard-of-honour by the 1st battalion of The Scots Guards.
+His ashes are buried at All Saints' Churchyard in Monkland, Herefordshire, where at Plot 62 there is a memorial to him, and to his sister, Gertrude, and to his son, Thomas Lewis Vyvian Moody.